experimental-informatics/how-to-make-human-machine-readable/README.md

   * [ANN-in-Keras.ipynb]() + little presentation-slide o.ä.
 * going step by step over it with Copilot (just as a presentation...)
   * [Keras-ANN-with-Copilot.py]()
+* after that - short what is an RNN in comparsion to ANN...

 #### afternoon < Hands on Pytorch, (maybe Huggingface) & GPT-2/3, bzw.
 Transformers

 * general presentation about gpt, AI Dungeon, Transformers, Pytorch etc.
+* preparing your dataset for gpt-2
 * setting up environment for next day

 #### alternativ< Hands on RNN/LSTM's??